Seq can authenticate users in Microsoft Azure Active Directory. This makes it easier for organizations to centrally manage user accounts.

 If you lose access...

 AAD configuration can sometimes be tricky.
-If you made a mistake in the final step, you can reset Seq to use Basic authentication from the command-line on the Seq server.
+If you made a mistake in the final step, see Recovering from Broken Authentication Settings for recovery instructions.

-When adding users to Seq, the Username for the user is the email address that's used when logging in to AAD.
+When adding users to Seq, the username for the user must be the email address that's used when logging in to AAD.